Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/Asciidoc course/writinginAsciiDocpart1.md

 In AsciiDoc, quoted text serves as a visual mechanism for highlighting dialogues or emphasizing particular content.<br/> Comparable to traditional quotation marks in standard writing, AsciiDoc presents additional formatting options for ensuring the effective visual distinction of quoted content.<br/>
 One of the instances of quoted text in AsciiDoc is the asterisk, which is used primarily for emphasis, similar to how you might use bold or italics in other word processors.<br/>

+&nbsp;
 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/r289lr3b6po6rh904ltn.png" alt="Fig 3.
 Quoted text in AsciiDocs" width="100%">

+&nbsp;

 Here are the alternative forms of quoted text that AsciiDoc recognizes.
 You can apply bold, italic, and monospace formatting to the text using the following syntax:

+&nbsp;
 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/38qwtucqrnen5uor6jhc.png" alt="Fig 4. alternative forms of quoted text in AsciiDocs" width="100%">
+&nbsp;

 When writing in AsciiDoc, you can make certain words or phrases look special by giving them a "role".
 Think of it like labeling a word as "important" or "code.".<br/>
 To do this, you add a special label before the word, like **[.userinput]#asciidoc#**.
 This tells the computer to make the word "asciidoc" look different.<br/>